 What I Write

-I wrote a short story, 'Chemistry on our side', which was included in Great Mates, an anthology of short stories edited by Barbara Else, illustrated by Philip Webb and published by Random House New Zealand in 2011.
+'Chemistry on our side' was included in Great Mates, an anthology of short stories edited by Barbara Else, illustrated by Philip Webb and published by Random House New Zealand in 2011.

 Sunshine Starters Series

 This year Tom the School Cat (level 10), Nutty Knitting (level 10) and How Much Rain? (level 11) were published by Sunshine Books NZ.

 Click on the pictures to find out more.

 I have also written non-fiction articles for Pearson Education Australia's Comet, Explore and Challenge magazines.